 Building the dream

 In encouraging aspiring change-makers, entrepreneurs, and leaders, the president notes a few key lessons that she wishes to impart:

 “Don’t ever be afraid to try.
 [This] is how you are going to learn things that make you smarter, wiser, and stronger.
 And don’t worry about failing.
 It’s not a failure if you learned something that can make you better as you move ahead.”

 She also advises people to be mindful of controlling one’s efforts instead of outcomes.

 “Focus on giving your best effort in everything you do.
 Trust that whatever outcome, even the ones that seem disastrous at the moment, is exactly the best [one] for you, because that will lead you to [where you are] meant to be—a place that’s far more glorious than anything [that you can imagine.]”

 Moreover, in encouraging fellow Filipinas to thrive within their respective careers and vocations, Eduardo draws from her childhood memories and how she wanted to become successful, even at a young age.

-“I’ve always believed that excellence knows no gender.
+The road to success isn’t always smooth, she shares with Lifestyle Asia, “I’ve always believed that excellence knows no gender.
 Growing up, I stood constantly in awe of engineering wonders and often thought of them as larger than life.
-I always thought of how roads and bridges helped people improve their lives—how basic and important it was that buildings stood on solid foundations,” she shares.
+I always thought of how roads and bridges helped people improve their lives—how basic and important it was that buildings stood on solid foundations.”